gloinul/draft-ietf-avtcore-rtp-payload-registry/draft-westerlund-avtcore-rtp-payload-registry.md

 # Acknowledgments

-   The author likes to thank ...
+   The author likes to thank Jonathan Lennox for review and editorial fixes.